rl-institut/SimBA/docs/source/modes.rst

     mode = ["load_pickle"]

+While normally scenarios are generated from a trips file and ancillary data, with this mode a previously simulated scenario can be loaded from a pickle file instead.
+This scenario already contains results.
+Modes can be chained after load_pickle in the usual fashion.
+Multiple "load_pickle" modes per chain are allowed, reloading the scenario again.
-Instead of simulating given scenario, read in pickle file instead.
-Needs the `load_pickle` option to point to a pickle file.
-If the `load_pickle` option is set, `load_pickle` must be the first mode.
-However, this mode may come in later in the mode chain again, reloading schedule and scenario from file.
-Options in config file that are stored in schedule are ignored.
+This mode needs the `load_pickle_path` option to point to a pickle file.
+If the `load_pickle_path` option is set, `load_pickle` must be the first mode.
+All options in the config file (except for cost parameters) that are stored in schedule are ignored.

 .. _neg_depb_to_oppb: